KrishnaChaitanya16/MosipDecode2025/README.md

 ## Challenges and Solutions
  1. **Handling Tilted or Skewed Images**:
-- **The Challenge**: The OCR model's accuracy dropped significantly when a document was tilted by more than five degrees, often failing to extract text correctly.
+- **The Challenge**: The OCR model's accuracy dropped significantly when a document was tilted by more than 10° degrees, often failing to extract text correctly.

 - **The Solution**: We integrated a deskewing algorithm into the image preprocessing pipeline.
 This automatically detects and corrects the rotational angle of any input document, ensuring the text is properly aligned before the OCR engine processes it.
 This step made our extraction far more reliable on real-world scans.

+-  ** The Result**: As a result, the system now maintains strong accuracy for images with skew angles of up to ±30°.

 2. **Selecting the Optimal OCR Model**: